 Erected 1997 by Texas Historical Commission.
 (Marker Number 12136.)

 Location.
-32° 49.024′ Touch for map.
+32° 49.024′ N, 98° 4.586′ W. Marker is in Mineral Wells, Texas, in Palo Pinto County.
+Marker is on Ram Boulevard 0.7 miles east of Garret Morris Parkway (Farm to Market Road 1821), on the left when traveling north.
 Located on the east side of Mineral Wells High School.
+Touch for map.
 Marker is at or near this postal address: 3801 Ram Blvd, Mineral Wells TX 76067, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
 Sam Savage (approx. 1.8 miles away); Jack Llewellyn Knight (approx. 4.3 miles away); Site of the Home in 1855 of Oliver Loving (approx. 8.4 miles away).

 Also see . . .
 Fort Wolters. from the Handbook of Texas Online (Submitted on June 23, 2018, by Larry D. Moore of Del Valle, Texas.)

 Credits.
 This page was last revised on June 24, 2018.
 It was originally submitted on June 23, 2018, by Larry D. Moore of Del Valle, Texas.
 This page has been viewed 121 times since then and 23 times this year.
 Photos: 1, 2. submitted on June 23, 2018, by Larry D. Moore of Del Valle, Texas. • Bernard Fisher was the editor who published this page.